 To make mutual funds more accessible for the new investor, some mutual funds will allow you to get in even if you don’t meet the minimum.
 They’ll do this only if you set up an automatic purchase that comes out of your checking or savings account that purchases the fund each and every month.

 Starting out this is how I was able to invest into mutual funds.
 I was having $50/month taken out of my checking account and being split between two mutual funds.

+If you’re still worried about joining the investment world, there are a few ways to dip your toes into the water.
 An online option that makes this super easy is Betterment.
+Betterment makes is extremely simple to open a new IRA, roll over an IRA, or just learn more about investing.
 They automatically rebalance your portfolio for you and for a small monthly charge ($3) you can begin investing a small amount.

 Getting Started Investing With a Roth IRA